Anthurium magnificum Indoor Care; Watering, Light, Humidity, Propagation & Problems

 Light Requirements

-Anthurium magnificum requires bright indirect light (dappled light).
-Keep it away from direct sunshine as it can scorch the leaves leaving it with ugly, brown marks.
+Anthurium magnificum requires bright indirect light (dappled light); position it near a bright, sunless window.
+Keep it away from direct sunshine to prevent scorching; ugly, brown marks on the leaves.

-If the natural lighting in your home is not adequate, use grow lights to supplement it.
-Take a look at these full spectrum grow lights available on Amazon.
+Too little light will result in yellowing and leggy growth.
+If the natural lighting in your home is not adequate, use grow lights to increase it.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth and avoid lop-sided growth.

-Anthurium magnificum requires average warmth of 18-270C.
-Keep it away from cold drafts to prevent sudden changes in temperature as they can cause reduced growth.
+Anthurium magnificum prefers a warmth of 18-270C.
+Keep it away from sources of drafts to prevent sudden changes in temperature as they can cause reduced growth, wilting, drooping, yellowing and browning.

 Fertilizer

-To get eliminate accumulated salts as they can negatively affect growth, regularly run a stream of water through the soil until the water drips through the drainage hole.
-Allow it to run for a few minutes and repeat the process several times to clear the salts.
+To get eliminate accumulated salts, regularly run a stream of water through the soil until the water drips through the drainage hole.
+Allow it to run for a few minutes and repeat the process several times to clear most salts.

-The best potting mix for Anthurium magnificum should be rich in organic matter, loose and well-drained to prevent it from getting soggy while providing the required nutrients.
-Most potting mixes designed for aroids are ideal for this plant.
+The best potting soil for Anthurium magnificum should be rich, loose and well-drained to prevent waterlogging while providing the required nutrients.
+An Aroids potting mix is perfect for this plant.

 Repotting

 Repot Anthurium magnificum every 2-3 years at the beginning of the growing season when pot-bound.
-Use a pot one-size larger than the current one and chunky aroids soil that is rich in organic matter.
+Use a pot one-size larger and chunky aroids soil that is rich in organic matter.

 Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
 Check out these self watering pots on Amazon.